 - Awareness and understanding of suicide - Appropriate and timely responses to crises, early intervention and management - Care and support for those bereaved or affected by suicide - Working with and supporting the media - Reducing access to means of suicide - Supporting research, data collection and monitoring Since the event both Swansea and Neath Port Talbot Public Service Boards have endorsed the work and have provided their commitment to support the progression of the suicide and self-harm prevention strategy.
 The work has been further supported at a Joint Public Services Board meeting between Swansea and Neath Port Talbot, and was discussed by the West Glamorgan Mental Health and Wellbeing Board.
-This highlights the common ment that there is from a wide range of agencies to progress this agenda and achieve positive outcomes for the people in our communities.
+This highlights the commitment that there is from a wide range of agencies to progress this agenda and achieve positive outcomes for the people in our communities.

 West Glamorgan Regional Partnership Help me Quit - Smoking Cessation In 2019/20 we have been working on implementing the integrated Help me quit smoking cessation system in Swansea Bay in line with the approach in Wales and other Health Boards.
 Our smoking cessation services have now been brought together into a single brand 'Help Me quit', and managed through the Health Boards Primary and Community Care Services Directorate.
-We have been working to remodel the approach to smoking cessation across Swansea Bay, and helping to give the maximum number of smokers in our area the best chance to quit.
+We have been working to remodel the approach to smoking cessation behavioural support and free nicotine replacement therapy to Visit helpmequit.wales or text HMQ to 80818, or call 0800 085 2219 clients to support their quit attempt.
+0800 085 2219 We have been working with and training health professionals such as midwives, GPs, Practice nurses and dentists, to use very brief advice behaviour change approaches when having conversations with smokers, and increase referrals to the services.
+Healthy Weight 2019/20 saw the launch of Welsh Government's first Healthy Weight Healthy Wales Strategy.
+We supported the development of this strategy and led the consultation process of the draft strategy with our partners across Swansea Bay.